 Milk protein isolate contains both whey and casein proteins, since both of those are present in milk.
 It is a common ingredient in ready-to-drink (RTD) proteins, and can help provide your muscles with amino acids both in the short term, and for several hours after you drink it.

-Egg protein concentrate is a popular ingredient in protein blends, because it takes longer than whey protein to digest, but not as long as casein.
+Egg protein concentrate is a popular ingredient in blends, because it takes longer than whey protein to digest, but not as long as casein.
 Many athletes also get their egg protein from liquid egg whites, or of course, eggs!
-A medium-sized egg contains around 7 grams of protein.
+A medium-sized egg contains around 7 grams.